paulOgwulumba/bakin-jemage/Workshop.md

 * What functions/values does Alice need to start the game?
 * What functions/values does Bob need to join the game?
 * What functions/values do the two players need to play and observe moves?
-* What functions/values do the two players need to inform the contract of the number of pieces they have and assume their opponent has?
+* What functions/values do the two players need to know the outcome of each round?

 You should look back at your problem analysis to do this step.
 Whenever a participant starts off knowing something, then it is a field in the interact object.
 If they learn something, then it will be an argument to a function.
 If they provide something later, then it will be the result of a function.